ahmedag91/Image-Recognizer/README.md

 # Transfer Learning for Image Classification Using [PyTorch](https://pytorch.org/get-started/locally/)
 This is a project code for a transfer learning project.
 In this project, image classifier is built with [PyTorch](https://pytorch.org/get-started/locally/) by applying the concept of transfer learning.
 This library deals with an image dataset with 102 classes.
-The library assumes that the dataset main folder has three subfolder train, valid, and test folders.
+The library assumes that the dataset main folder has three subfolders train, valid, and test folders.
 Each folder contains 102 subfolder where each one has some images in `.jpg` format.

 ## Used Libraries
 Please check which of these require installation to run the library.
 Check also the documentation in case that you need.